bensurman/angular-screenmatch/README.md

 };
 ```

 You can also use `bind` to conditionally execute other code when the screen size changes.
-The callback will execute every time the condition changes (not every time the screen resizes):
+The callback will execute every time the condition changes (not every time the screen resizes).

 ```javascript
 screenmatch.bind('lg', function(match) {